Biden tells ABC News debate was a "bad episode," doesn't agree to independent neurological exam

 "It's a bad episode," he said.
 "No indication of any serious condition.
 I was exhausted, I didn't listen to my instincts in terms of preparing, and a bad night."

-Stephanopoulos pointed out that the president returned from rigorous travel in Europe a week and a half before the debate, and spent six days at Camp David resting and preparing.
-So why did he still perform so poorly?
+Stephanopoulos pointed out that the president had returned from rigorous travel in Europe a week and a half before the debate, and spent six days at Camp David resting and preparing.
+So why did he still perform so badly?

 "Because I was sick, I was feeling terrible," Mr. Biden said. "...I just had a really bad cold."